lemenkov/pspp/rust/doc/src/pc+.md

 * `$WEIGHT`
   A numeric variable with format `F8.2`.
-This represents the case's weight; SPSS/PC+ files do not have a user-defined weighting variable.
+This represents the case's weight.
 If weighting has not been enabled, every case has value 1.0.

 ## Record 2: Labels Record